Why a Thrust Bearing is Important

 A Torque Transmission Thrust Bearing

-Our Thrust Bearing is a three-piece set, a Molded Ball Retainer, and two Thrust Washers.
+A three-piece set, a Molded Ball Retainer, and two Thrust Washers.

 • The balls are carbon or stainless steel, hardened to Rc 60 and finished to Grade 100, 0.0001-inch tolerance.

-• The thrust washers are stamped to a tight ID and OD tolerance heat treated and finished to a 10 micro inch finish.
+• The thrust washers are stamped to a tight ID and OD tolerance, heat treated, and finished to a 10-micro-inch finish.

-The Carbon Steel Washer is CR 1075 hardened to Rc 59-61
+• The Carbon Steel Washer is CR 1075 hardened to Rc 59-61

-The Stainless Steel Thrust Washer is CR 410 Stainless hardened to Rc 38-42
+• The Stainless Steel Thrust Washer is CR 410 Stainless hardened to Rc 38-42

 • Lightweight nylon retainer